wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-example.md

 # Amazon S3 Connector Example

 The AmazonS3 Connector allows you to access the REST API of Amazon Simple Storage Service (Amazon S3).
-Amazon S3 is a web based storage service which can be used to store and retrieve data at anytime from anywhere on the web.
-Amazon uses the same service to run its own network which proves its scalability, reliability and security.
-Hence WSO2 EI AmazonS3 Connector is useful to take your on-premise data to the cloud.
-The advantage is, you do not need to worry about managing and replicating data on-premise.

 ## What you'll build